emanom/nextjs-chat-vc/responses.md

 The Vercel familiarisation exercise is comprehensive and well-structured, balancing practical tasks and theoretical questions well.
 However, it could be improved or altered in some areas to enhance the candidate experience and evaluation process.

-1. **Provide more context for technical questions**

-**Current issue**: Some questions might be too open-ended, which could lead to candidates spending too much time figuring out what's expected.

-**Improvement**: Offer more context or examples for technical questions to guide candidates on what kind of answers are expected.

-**Example**: "When would you choose to use Edge Functions, Serverless Functions, or Edge Middleware with Vercel?
-Please provide specific scenarios or use cases for each."

-1. **Allow for partial completion**

-**Current issue**: The instruction to move to the next task if unable to complete one, might cause candidates to feel pressured.**Improvement**: Encourage candidates to provide partial solutions or explanations of their thought process if they cannot fully complete a task.

-**Suggested Wording**: "If you cannot complete any task, don't stress.
-Explain your thought process and what would have helped you fully complete that step, then move on to the next one."

 1. **Incorporate more real-world scenarios**

 **Current issue**: While the current questions are good, adding more real-world scenarios can better gauge a candidate's practical knowledge.**Improvement**: Include questions that mimic real-world support scenarios more closely, such as dealing with a frustrated customer or optimising performance.